 Here are some of the top Soft Skills employers are looking for:

 Positivity: Emotional Intelligence (EQ) is a hot word amongst today’s leading professionals.
 A perfect example of high EQ is how we react to setbacks and criticism.
 Significant differences remain between the ability to do the job right and getting the job done right with a smile on your face.
-Our ability to convey optimism even in the most stressful of situations can be the defining factor in being considered for a position.
+Our ability to convey optimism and control emotions professionally, even in the most stressful of situations, can be the defining factor in being considered for a position.
 For more on EQ Soft Skills check out this article 9 Soft Skills Every Employee Will Need In The Age Of Artificial Intelligence (AI)

 Reliability: Founded on work ethic; reliability represents the level of trust an employer can put in an employee.
 A large portion of fulfilling this trust comes with integrity.
 This means meeting commitments and owning up to mistakes.
 No one enjoys an “excuse maker.”